fortify/github-action/ssc-debricked-scan/README.md

 <!-- START-INCLUDE:env-do-pr-comment.md -->

 **`DO_PR_COMMENT`, `PR_COMMENT_ACTION`, `PR_COMMENT_EXTRA_OPTS`** - OPTIONAL
-If `DO_PR_COMMENT` is set to `true` (which implies `DO_WAIT`), this action will generate a pull request comment listing new, re-introduced and removed issues using the fcli-provided `github-pr-comment` action or, if specified, the custom fcli action specified through `PR_COMMENT_ACTION`. `PR_COMMENT_ACTION` may point to a local file or URL; this custom fcli action must support (at least) the exact same action parameters (including any environment variable based default values for those parameters) as the built-in fcli action.
+If `DO_PR_COMMENT` is set to `true` (implied if any of the other `PR_COMMENT_*` variables are set, and implies `DO_WAIT`), this action will generate a pull request comment listing new, re-introduced and removed issues using the fcli-provided `github-pr-comment` action or, if specified, the custom fcli action specified through `PR_COMMENT_ACTION`. `PR_COMMENT_ACTION` may point to a local file or URL; this custom fcli action must support (at least) the exact same action parameters (including any environment variable based default values for those parameters) as the built-in fcli action.
 Any extra options for the fcli action can be passed through the `PR_COMMENT_EXTRA_OPTS` environment variable, for example to specify the SSC filter set from which to load issue data, or to allow an unsigned custom action to be used.
 Please see https://fortify.github.io/fcli/v2.6.0/#_actions for more information.

 Note that pull request comments will only be generated under the following conditions: